anshu-krishna/PHP-Data-Validator/DOC.md

-## Document is yet to written.
+## Document is in the process of being written.
 Please check later.